emanuelepaiano/emanuelepaiano.github.io/_posts/2017-01-24-quickjava-learning-tool.markdown

 <p><a href="https://github.com/emanuelepaiano/quickjava">Download from github repository</a></p>

-<p>To run on a Linux host, you need Oracle JDK or Openjdk, bash terminal, make tools and a text editor (like nano or gedit) installed on your linux distro.</p>
+<p>To run on a Linux host, you need Oracle JDK or Openjdk, bash terminal, make tools and a text editor (like nano or gedit) installed on your linux distro.
+If you want run qjide (GUI version), you need QT libs 4.8.</p>

 <p>You can run QuickJava on Windows by Cygwin environment and Notepad++ editor.</p>